 In Catalonia a large majority of the population now seen to be in favour of independence.
 Whether the Spanish government can maintain the profoundly anti-democratic position that the Spanish constitution somehow trumps the legitimate desire for self determination by the Catalan people remains to be seen.
 It is hard to see how Spain would be able to count on any support for forcibly preventing a referendum being held, except perhaps from other countries facing secessionist movements or minority problems like Serbia, Slovakia, Romania, Cyprus etc.

 With luck, wiser heads in Madrid will prevail.
 If not, I and many other like minded supporters of self determination, would fully support Catalonia holding plebiscitary elections and declaring independence unilaterally, as might have been necessary if the UK government had tried the same regressive policy.

 In the end, it is vanishingly unlikely Spain would adopt the Lincoln method: the EU would be unlikely to tolerate such action for a start, and given the current perilous state of the Spanish economy they can’t afford to bite the had that feeds them.

-I rejoice!
+MY CONCLUSION: I rejoice!
 The Lincoln method is dead!
 Now let’s dethrone the Sixteenth President as a national hero.
 That will take a long time of education.

 SLIGHT CORRECTION: Andy Ellis is Scottish but lives in England!